Face Fit Testing Tailored to Meet Your Needs

 Understanding Face Fit Testing Methods

 Below is a brief overview of the two main Face Fit Testing methods.
 For more detailed information, please visit our FAQs page.
-Alternatively, feel free to contact us directly to discuss your requirements—our team is happy to assist!
+Alternatively, feel free to contact us directly to discuss your requirements - our team is happy to assist.

 Qualitative

-QLFT involves the use of an aerosol containing either a bitter-tasting substance (Bitrex) or a sweet-tasting substance (Saccharin).
+Qualitative Face Fit Testing (QLFT) involves the use of an aerosol containing either a bitter-tasting substance (Bitrex) or a sweet-tasting substance (Saccharin).

-This solution is sprayed inside a hood (as shown in the image above) over a seven-minute period while the wearer performs 7 exercises designed to test the seal of the mask.
+This solution is sprayed inside a hood (as shown in the image above) over a seven minute period while the wearer performs 7 exercises designed to test the seal of the mask.

 The final step in the process is for the candidate to break the seal to demonstrate how well the mask maintains its fit.